OppedRawen/MovieSearch/README.md

 THEN the movie with a poster and details appear
 WHEN I scroll down
 THEN I am presented with the trailer for the movie WHEN I continue to scroll
+THEN I am presented with a a review if what I searched for has any WHEN I continue to scroll
 THEN I see a total of 8 related articles for the movie WHEN I click the read more link